Akram Azman: Lion City Sailors

+FC Jurong

+Prior to the 2026-27 season, Akram signed with FC Jurong.

 International career

 Akram was first called up to the national team in March 2025, for the friendly against Nepal and the 2027 AFC Asian Cup qualification against Hong Kong.
 He made his debut and started against Nepal on 21 March 2025.

 Style of play

 Akram is athletic, strong in the tackle, and is versatile to play across multiple positions.
 Akram, who primarily plays as a full-back, can also play as a centre-back or winger.

 Personal life

 Akram has an older brother, Naufal Azman, who is also a professional footballer.
 His other twin, Akmal, is also a professional footballer.
-Both of them is currently playing their trade for Geylang International.
+Both of them are currently playing for Geylang International.